 One day, God will cause all of them to do just that, if they choose not to do it before.
 “In that day shall thy mouth be opened to him which is escaped, and thou shalt speak, and be no more dumb: and thou shalt be a sign unto them; and they shall know that I am the Lord” (verse 27).

 Day of Reckoning

-As I spoke of earlier, one Laodicean evangelist said that it was a mistake to think God directly guides His Church.
+As I mentioned earlier, one Laodicean evangelist said it was a mistake to think God directly guides His Church.
 Here is what Ezekiel wrote about that: “So the spirit lifted me up, and took me away, and I went in bitterness, in the heat of my spirit; but the hand of the Lord was strong upon me” (Ezekiel 3:14).
 God’s hand was strong upon Ezekiel; it was strong upon Mr. Armstrong.
 Anyone who restored all things had to have God’s hand strong upon him!
 It is pure vanity and arrogance for someone to push all that work aside and deny that God directly guides His leader and Church!

 God’s hand is directly guiding me today as well.
 It must be, for us to fulfill this job.
 “Son of man, I have made thee a watchman unto the house of Israel: therefore hear the word at my mouth, and give them warning from me” (verse 17).
 A man is doing that job.
 (For more information, request our free booklet Who Is ‘That Prophet’?)

 All the people of Israel need to hear God’s judgment against them.
 This terrible message must be delivered!
 And yet there are people by the thousands failing to deliver it, arrogantly speaking against God’s revelation—the mighty God of Ezekiel 1 who will surely bring it to pass.
 There will be a day of reckoning!